Canterbury Rugby Boots

-Here we have five of the most popular types of Canterbury rugby boot, choose the best fit for your style of play.
+Here we have the most popular types of Canterbury rugby boot, choose the best fit for your style of play.

 Canterbury’s tagline is ‘Committed to the Game’ and the company indeed has an established reputation for producing rugby boots made for the specific needs of rugby players.
 According to the manufacturer themselves, they believe different boots should be produced and customized catering to multiple aspects of the sport, thus creating several boot lines tailor fitted to the different roles of rugby players.
 The boots are intentionally made to highlight a particular strength to help the player find the perfect boot for him and/or identify the role where he can be most effective using Canterbury footwear.
 Whatever the strength is, Canterbury makes sure that the boots still provide a high standard of durability, comfort, and support.